Architecture

 All students are encouraged to take courses related to their specific areas of interest outside the School of Architecture.
 For example, a student working on biodiversity in urban contexts might take courses in the School of the Environment.
 Typically, at least two of the eight elective seminars would be in related fields.
 Students can also opt to do independent readings with individual faculty members related to their specific areas of interest.

 For the Ecosystems in Architectural Sciences track, not later than the end of their second year, students are also expected to demonstrate competence in the pertinent bioclimatic and architectural modeling languages.
 Computational design competence is more than a formality and requires some acquaintance with the software languages that are current in the chosen area of inquiry.
-Competency may be demonstrated by a grad of High Pass in at least two of the related required courses and/or seminars.
+Competency may be demonstrated by a grade of High Pass in at least two of the related required courses and/or seminars.

 The student’s field of interest within the Ecosystems in Architectural Sciences track is defined by the end of the second year, by which point all course requirements are normally completed, although further options courses that deepen interdisciplinary expertise may be pursued beyond second year.
 At this time, the program director assigns the student a thesis adviser, who may or may not be from the School of Architecture, and typically many students may be co-advised by an additional member of their committee depending on the area of inquiry.
 During the fall term of the third year, students undergo an examination on topics relevant to their doctoral research in the presence of the thesis adviser.
 Following successful completion of the examination, the program director, in consultation with the student’s adviser, appoints a dissertation committee for the student.
 The dissertation committee consists of the student’s adviser plus a minimum of two additional faculty members.
 One of the dissertation committee members typically comes from outside the School of Architecture, with selection based on the student’s area of interest.
 Upon appointment of the committee, the student will undertake a qualifications exam, which includes an oral component with the committee and a written component.
 Upon successful completion of the Qualification Exam, a student is ready to prepare for the Candidacy Exam and final dissertation.